worthyag/SixLove/draftReport.md

 - Login- the page that authenticates the user.

 In order to authenticate the users, I needed to first create a table in my database that would store users information.
 In Django, this is facilitated through the creation of a model.
 The UML diagram for users can be seen in **figure 14**.
 Django has their own user model, but for the purpose of this project, I wanted to create my own- or expand upon it rather.
 It was important that I created the modified user model before making migrations (specifically, before running migrations of the Django `auth` app), since it would result in an `ValueError` .
 This I learnt this the hard way, when I created a mock trial of the app, and was forced to clear all the databases tables and delete the migrations folder.
-The **code snippet 1** displays the model that I created
+The **code snippet 1** displays the model that I created to store user information.
+It inherits from the `AbstractUser` class.
+The official Django site describes the class as a '**model [that] behaves identically to the default user model*' [18].

 ```python